mithron/Practice/README.md

 ========
 Download Game.rar
 extract the "Game" folder where it is convenient to you.
-In "Game" folder you found Beta1.0.exe.
+In "Game" folder you found Game.exe.
 Just run and enjoy.
-If you use Linux you can play game right in blender 3D, use beta1.0.blend
+If you use Linux you can play game right in blender 3D, use beta1.0.blend.
+This file located in Sourcefiles folder.

 After small intro wait until camera go closer to the car and you see special message like (Press space to continue)